 Abstract

 Monitoring and assessing stream health is a function of the physical, chemical, and biological integrity.
-While monitoring all three indicators of stream integrity often occurs, combining all three indicators into a unified assessment of stream health rarely occurs, challenging non-technical environmental managers attempting to interpret complex environmental health information.
-The goal of this study was to develop the Stream Quality Index (SQI), a single index that combines physical, chemical, and biological indicators into a scientifically rigorous, yet easy to understand tool for management decision making.
-The SQI is based upon a stressor-response conceptual model.
+While monitoring all three indicators of stream integrity often occurs, combining all three indicators into a unified assessment of stream health is rare, burdening environmental managers to synthesize and interpret complex environmental health information.
+The goal of this study was to develop a Stream Quality Index (SQI), a single index that combines physical, chemical, and biological indicators into a scientifically rigorous, yet easy to understand tool for management decision-making.
+The SQI is based on a stressor-response conceptual model.
 Stress includes commonly measured chemical parameters indicative of anthropogenic inputs (conductivity, nitrogen, phosphorus) and two physical habitat indices that decribe both instream (i.e., substrate) and stream corridor (i.e., riparian) condition.
-Biological response includes benthic invertebrates and algae.
+Biological response includes benthic invertebrates and algae biological indices.
 Although the individual stressor and response components are quantitative and have similar meaning across a variety of environmental settings, the final outcome of the SQI is categorical with management connotations including: 1) healthy = unstressed and unimpacted biology, so protection is recommended; 2) resilient = stressed, but biological communities are healthy, so reducing stress is recommended; 3) impacted due to chemistry and/or physical habitat = stressed and impacted biology, so restoration is recommended, or; 4) impacted, causes unknown = unstressed, but biology is impacted, so causal assessment is recommended.
-For clear transparency, an internet application was developed to allow quick dissection of the SQI from it’s categorical narrative for mangers to the individual quantitative assessment of stressors or biological response metrics for scientists.
+For clear transparency, an internet application was developed to allow quick dissection of the SQI from its categorical narrative for mangers to the individual quantitative assessment of stressors or biological response metrics for scientists.

 Introduction